 Historically, Tuscaloosa County is an active region in terms of extreme weather.
 The most common form of severe weather in this region is thunderstorms, which could contain high winds, lightning, hail, heavy rain, and even tornadoes.

-The county is no stranger to experiencing small, spin-up as well as large, long-track tornadoes in its long history.
+The county is no stranger to experiencing small, spin-ups as well as large, long-track tornadoes in its long history.

-For example, on April 27, 2011, a long-track, violent EF-4 tornado swept through parts of Tuscaloosa and Holt, including Rosedale, Forest Lake and Alberta, destroying 12 percent of the city of Tuscaloosa and causing approximately $1.5 billion in damage across Tuscaloosa and Birmingham.
-53 deaths were attributed to the storm in Tuscaloosa an several hundreds were injured.
-This tornado was part of the deadliest tornado outbreak Alabama has seen since the Super Outbreak of 1932.
+For example, on April 27th, 2011, a long-track, violent EF-4 tornado swept through parts of Tuscaloosa and Holt, including Rosedale, Forest Lake, and Alberta, destroying 12 percent of the city of Tuscaloosa and causing approximately $1.5 billion in damage across Tuscaloosa and Birmingham.
+Fifty-three deaths were attributed to the storm in Tuscaloosa and several hundred were injured.
+This tornado was part of the deadliest tornado outbreak known as the 2011 SE Tornado Outbreak (pictured above).
+From April 25th through April 28th, widespread severe weather resulted in 199 confirmed tornadoes across 14 states.
+During the afternoon and evening of April 27th, 122 tornadoes ravaged parts of Arkansas, Tennessee, Mississippi, Alabama, Georgia, and Virginia.
+National Weather Service officials confirmed four EF5 tornadoes, including one that destroyed 31 of 32 businesses and several homes in the small town of Hackleburg, Alabama.
+For more history on tornados in the State of Alabama Click Here to go to the Encyclopedia of Alabama.

-Speaking of 1932, a tornado of similar caliber struck Ralph, western portions of Tuscaloosa, and Downtown Northport.
+Another devastating group of storms was from the Super Outbreak of 1932 where a tornado of similar caliber as 2011 struck Ralph, western portions of Tuscaloosa, and Downtown Northport.
 Tuscaloosa Country Club and Downtown Northport resembled a war zone, according to reports.
 According to the Tuscaloosa News, almost one hundred homes were destroyed, hundreds of other homes and buildings suffered significant damage, and at least 2,000 were left homeless.
 Across the state, 268 people died, and 1,874 were left injured, according to the Shelby County Reporter.

 Tuscaloosa County’s extreme weather is not just limited to thunderstorms and tornadoes.
 Other weather events have also occurred in and around the county in the past, but are not nearly as common as thunderstorms.